jstncno/mentionify/README.md

 ### Build

-For this repository and clone to your local machine.
+Fork this repository and clone to your local machine.
 Make sure `node` and `npm` are installed, then `cd` into project dir and run:

 ```bash
 $ npm install